dnhomura/role-play/specifications1.md

 ---

-This document was last updated on November 11, 2018.
+This document was last updated on December 19, 2018.
 The responsibility for the contents of all tweets on @Devil_Homura lies with [@HK_DrFdL](https://twitter.com/HK_DrFdL), a female amature fiction writer and leader of a certain doujin circle.